 “Ah, Fgle, how’s that, time thingy going?”

-“You mean my Multicausal Temporal Distortion-Megatoid Initiator?” he asked, and as Igenit was about to answer added, “Or M.C.T.D.M.I. for short?”
+“You mean my Multicausal Temporal Distortion-Negatoid Initiator?” he asked, and as Igenit was about to answer added, “Or M.C.T.D.N.I. for short?”

 “Yes,” enunciated precisely Ppp lgenit.”That’s the one,” he said more normally.